The Traitors (British TV series): The Traitors: Uncloaked

 To accompany the second series in January 2024, a follow-up television programme and BBC Sounds podcast was introduced, called The Traitors: Uncloaked produced by Listen.
 The first episode aired on 5 January 2024.
 It was hosted by Ed Gamble and broadcast on BBC Two.
-The final episode of Uncloaked which aired on BBC2 directly after the final received 3.97 million viewers.
+The final episode of Uncloaked which aired on BBC Two directly after the final received 3.97 million viewers.
 Uncloaked returned with the same format to accompany the third series in 2025.
+For the fourth series in 2026, episodes from 2 January onwards the show were moved to BBC One.

+The Traitors at the Proms

+On 26 July 2025, Winkleman presented a BBC Proms concert at London's Royal Albert Hall with music from the BBC Scottish Symphony Orchestra, BBC Symphony Chorus and the BBC Singers directed by Irish conductor Karen Ní Bhroin.
+Inspired by the show's tense and haunting soundtrack, the Prom features melodramatic versions of pop tunes heard in the series, from Britney Spears’s Toxic and Olivia Rodrigo’s Vampire to Billie Eilish’s Bad Guy, all given a signature gothic, symphonic twist performed alongside guest vocalists Andrea Lykke Oehlenschlæger, HAYLA and Darrell Smith.
+The matinee performance of the Prom was broadcast live on BBC Radio 3 and repeated on BBC Radio 2 on 24 August; highlights were later shown on 1 January 2026 on BBC One.

 Interactive merchandise

 After the first series, the BBC published a Traitors card game and puzzle book.
 In September 2023, a board game, called The Traitors, was released.

 For Series 2, a Traitors app was released, allowing users to predict what will happen in the series and gain points for correct predictions.
 It was described as "the perfect synchronicity between programme content and interactive platform".